Live Alive Tour: Background

 After the addition of keyboardist Reese Wynans in 1985, the band released Soul to Soul and toured in support of the album, which was their first as a quartet.
 However, Vaughan's drug and alcohol habits continued to escalate.
 In September 1986, the band traveled to Denmark to begin a European leg of the Soul to Soul Tour.
 By this time, Vaughan had reached the peak of his substance abuse.
-He would consume a quart (0.95 L) of whiskey and an ounce (7 g) of cocaine each day.
+He would consume a quart (0.95 L) of whiskey and an ounce (28 g) of cocaine each day.
 According to biographer Craig Hopkins, his lifestyle of substance abuse was "probably better characterized as the bottom of a deep chasm."

 During the late night hours of September 28, Vaughan became ill after a performance in Germany.
 He was taken by an ambulance to a nearby hospital, where he received medical treatment for near-death dehydration as a result of his long-term drug and alcohol addictions.
 He then checked into the London Clinic under the care of Dr. Victor Bloom, who warned Vaughan that if his destructive lifestyle continued, he would be dead within a month.
-Resuming the tour, the band reached Zurich on September 29.
+Resuming the tour, the band reached Zürich on September 29.
 Vaughan was ill, but gave a concert with Double Trouble in the town, which took place at Volkshaus, and was well enough to perform at the Hammersmith Palais, in London, on October 2.
 After staying in London for more than a week, Vaughan returned to the United States and began a substance abuse treatment program at a rehabilitation facility in Atlanta, Georgia; bassist Tommy Shannon followed suit by checking into rehab in Austin, Texas.